-It is difficult to tell whether a growth in the mouth is benign or malignant.
-Therefore, it is important to take your dog to the vet for a proper diagnosis if you see any growths in his mouth - no matter how benign they look.
+Since it is difficult to tell whether a growth in the mouth is benign or malignant, it is important to take your dog to the vet for a proper diagnosis if you see any growths in his mouth – no matter how benign they look.

 Benign Oral Tumors in Dogs